wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 1. Select **Use for rogue APIs detection**.
 1. Select **Applications** and **Hosts** - only endpoints related to the selected hosts will be searched for rogue APIs.

-    If necessary, select **Compare with all current and future discovered applications hosts** - all hosts (of the selected applications) known now and all hosts that will be discovered in future will be included into comparison.

-    You can change comparison settings at any moment later - after this the comparison will be re‑done providing new results.

-1. Leave the **Perform regular comparison** option selected (it is by default).

     ![API Discovery - API Specifications - uploading API specification to find rogue APIs](../images/about-wallarm-waf/api-discovery/api-discovery-specification-upload.png)

+## Viewing found rogue APIs

-As uploading is finished, the number of rogue (shadow, orphan and zombie) APIs will be displayed for each specification in the list of **API Specifications**.
+As comparison is finished, the number of rogue (shadow, orphan and zombie) APIs will be displayed for each specification in the list of **API Specifications**.

 ![API Specifications section](../images/about-wallarm-waf/api-discovery/api-discovery-specifications.png)